GENIVI/rvi_core/doc/rvi_protocol.md

 3. **RVI credentials (JWT)**<br>
-Describes the services that the device has the right to invoke and the services that the device has right to register.
+Describes the services that the device has the right to invoke and the services that the device has right to have invoked by remote nodes.
 Embeds the device X.509 certificate as a PEM-encoded string.
 Signed by root cert.